Commute ♦ Vehicle Miles Traveled

 - In January 2015, Caltrain had the highest ridership of all the public transportation modes in the county with 59,916 passengers per week.
 Commute times are faster on bullet trains and 16 bullet trains make 92 stops in San Mateo County each morning.

-- Compared to 2013, the number of people who work from home increased by 25% and the number of commuters who drove alone decreased by 3% in 2015.
+- Compared to 2013, the number of people who work from home increased by 25%.

 - Compared with the United States, San Mateo County has a larger share of transit commuters and a lower share of those driving alone.